 Bucky, 89, and John, 55, are both still actively performing (though only rarely playing together).
 Among Bucky’s upcoming appearances is his annual “Guitar Summit” (with Frank Vignola, Vinny Raniolo and Ed Laub) at the free Morristown Jazz and Blues Festival, Saturday at Morristown Green.

-New Jersey celebratedits 350th birthday lastyear.
-And in the 350 Jersey Songs series, we are markingthe occasion by posting 350 songs — one a day, for almost a year — that have something to do with the state, its musical history, or both.
-We started in September 2014, and will keep going until late in the summer.
+New Jersey celebrated its 350th birthday in 2014.
+And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
+To see the entire list, click here.

 CONTRIBUTE TO NJARTS.NET